 - Publication Decisions: The Editor/Guest Editor(s) have the right to make the final decision on whether to accept or reject a manuscript with reference to the significance, originality, and clarity of the manuscript and its relevance to the journal.

-- Review of Manuscripts: “JUNCO” follows a double-blind review process, whereby Authors do not know Reviewers and vice versa.
+- Review of Manuscripts: “JUNCO” follows a single-blind review process, whereby Authors do not know Reviewers and vice versa.
 The Editor/Guest Editor(s) are responsible for securing timely, independent and anonymous peer review from suitably qualified reviewers who have no disqualifying competing interests, of all manuscripts submitted to the journal.
 The Editor/Guest Editor(s) are responsible for ensuring that the journal has access to an adequate number of competent reviewers.
 Reviewers will be acknowledged by the journal at the end of each year.
 Reviewers’ list is public, on the journal website.

 - Fair Review: The Editor/Guest Editor(s) and their editorial staff must ensure that each manuscript received by “JUNCO” is reviewed for its intellectual content without regard to sex, gender, race, religion, citizenship, etc. of the authors.